delvtech/agent0/README.md

 ## What is Agent0?

 Agent0 is DELV's Python-based library for testing, analyzing, and interacting with Hyperdrive's smart contracts.
 It provides ready-for-use trading policies as well as a framework for building smart agents that act according to policies that can be strictly user-designed, AI-powered, or a combination.
 These agents are deployable to execute trades on-chain or can be coupled with a simulated environment to test trading strategies, understand Hyperdrive, and explore integrations or deployment configurations.

 When running Hyperdrive on a local blockchain, agent0 also provides a managed database delivered to you as Pandas dataframes via an API as well as a visualization dashboard to enable analysis and understanding.

 Read more about [how agent0 works](https://docs.hyperdrive.box/hyperdrive-trading-bots/how-agent0-works) in our [docs](https://docs.hyperdrive.box/).

-## Quickstart | Agent0 Repo
+## Quickstart Examples

 This repo contains general purpose code for interacting with Ethereum smart contracts.
 However, it was built for the primary use case of trading on [Hyperdrive](https://hyperdrive.delv.tech) markets.